Skip to main content

 Architecture

-The monitoring stack runs as five Docker Compose services on the clawker-net network:
+The monitoring stack runs as six Docker Compose services on the clawker-net network:

 Claude Code (in container)